 Maybe part of the reason that the Phoenix remix was successful is because popular DJs were playing it a lot in their sets?

 Yeah, it’s possible.
 It was a pretty big track back then.
-Initially, we didn’t feel like playing it in our sets, but when we finally did play it, people went crazy.
-It’s weird when you feel removed from the record you made.
-It happens to me a lot.
-Let’s say you make 10 tracks for an album.
-When you’re done, you then need to pick one of them to be the single.
-But when you play the music for other people, they end up picking one of tracks you were unsure about, which you almost left off the album!
+Initially, we didn’t feel like playing it in our sets, but when we finally did, people went crazy.
+It’s weird when you feel removed from the record you made, buy it happens to me a lot.
+Let’s say you make ten tracks for an album.
+When you’re done, you then need to pick one of them to be the single, but when you play the music for other people, they end up picking one of tracks you were unsure about, which you almost left off the album!
 It can be a terrible feeling, because it shows that you don’t understand yourself.
-You’re the same guy who made all the tracks, yet your predictions about them are all wrong!
+You’re the same guy who made all the tracks, yet your predictions about them are all wrong.
 So now you have to figure out why people liked the track you almost trashed, which is hard.

 To be honest, I don’t listen to any of my tracks anymore; I don’t even have the project files.
 I recently wanted to re-release my Raw Man tracks that were on Crydamoure, but I couldn’t find them anywhere, except as the final vinyl pressings.